daniel-iroka/Photo-Gallery/README.md

 # Description

 This App is a client for the photo-sharing site Flickr.
-It will let the Users fetch and display the most interesting public photos of the day according to Flickr.
+It will let Users fetch and display the most interesting public photos of the day according to Flickr.

 # Screenshots